-To maximize stability of the state assessment system over time, the Task Force recommended the Legislature direct Wyoming procurement officials to grant a variance from standard procurement practice as detailed below.
+To maximize stability of the State assessment system over time, the Task Force recommended that the legislature direct Wyoming procurement officials to grant a variance from standard procurement practice as detailed below.

-- 1. A new contract to provide Wyoming's state assessments should be awarded for five to eight years, with the option for extension ranging from one to five years, with the length of the original contract and number of extension years being negotiated between state procurement officials and the WDE. - 2.
-The number of contract years available through both the original contract and extension years should be targeted at nine years to coincide with the required lifespan of Wyoming content standards. - 3.
-Vendors should be required to include in their pricing specific costs for each of the five to eight original contract years. - 4.
-Vendors should be required to include in their pricing objective methods for determining costs for each of the extension years, based primarily on pricing for the original contract years and national economic conditions. - 5.
+- 1. A new contract to provide Wyoming's state assessments should be awarded for 5-8 years, with the option for 1-5 extension years, with the length of the original contract and number of extension years being negotiated between state procurement officials and the Wyoming Department of Education. - 2.
+The number of contract years available through both the original contract and extension years should be targeted at 9 years to coincide with the required lifespan of Wyoming content standards. - 3.
+Vendors should be required to include in their pricing specific costs for each of the 5-8 original contract years. - 4.
+Vendors should be required to include in their pricing objective methods for determining costs for each of the 1-5 extension years, based primarily on pricing for the original contract years and national economic conditions. - 5.
 Because in long-term contracts, contract changes are inevitable, vendors should propose fair methods for determining contract change prices, based primarily on pricing for the original contract years and pricing for similar activities carried out for other clients. - 6.
 The larger number of available contract years should not limit the state's ability to respond to issues of contract non-performance. - 7.
 When the program is rebid, the cost of a change to the assessment system should be weighed against any cost savings proposed by vendors proposing a different product to determine best value for the state.
 However, to avoid market restriction, the weighting of the costs to schools and districts should be relatively weak compared to the weights assigned to ratings of the proposals themselves.
-This is intended to assure competitors have a reasonable probability of success if they propose a high-quality assessment at a competitive price.
+This is intended to assure that competitors have a reasonable probability of success if they propose a high-quality assessment at a competitive price.